mliew21396/remote-work-u3/week-7/4-intro-to-SQLite/readme.md

 ## Summary
-You should already have SQLite installed from the first challenge this week.
+You should already have SQLite installed from the [installation instructions](https://github.com/Devbootcamp/phase-0-unit-1/tree/master/week-1) from Unit 1.
 If you haven't done so yet, please do so.
-You'll need to do some research, however.
-We have not given you instructions because it is important to your growth as a developer that you can learn to do some of this on your own.

 [SQLite](http://en.wikipedia.org/wiki/SQLite) is a simple relational database.
 Every database is a single file, which you can move around.